Explore a world of opportunities

 - Marine Electro-Technical Officer (METO) Cadet - Foundation Degree Programme (FdEng Marine Electrical and Electronic Engineering)

-You can also find detailed course programmes are outlined in our officer cadet training brochure, but a brief summary of officer cadet training is as follows:
+A brief summary of officer cadet training is as follows:

 Year 1 – phase one

 Training begins with us and is designed to give officer cadets the necessary skills and academic underpinning knowledge required for professional certification by the MCA and to operate safely at sea.
 Officer cadets must also complete specific safety training courses required by international convention.

 Training takes place at sea to gain practical shipboard experience.
 Deck officer cadets will work alongside ratings and under the supervision of qualified officers, developing practical navigation and other ship operation skills.
 Engineer and ETO cadets will learn from qualified engineering and electro-technical officers who'll help them put their academic theory into practice.

 Years 2 and 3 – phases three, four and five